Hilary Seligman, MD

 Hilary Seligman, MD, MAS is Assistant Professor in Residence at the University of California San Francisco with a primary appointment in the Division of General Internal Medicine and a secondary appointment in the Department of Epidemiology and Biostatistics.
 She is also Core Faculty for UCSF’s Center for Vulnerable Populations at San Francisco General Hospital, the city’s public hospital.
 As a general internist, Dr. Seligman treats outpatients and inpatients at San Francisco General Hospital.

 As a researcher, Dr. Seligman's work focuses on the intersection between food insecurity in the US and health, particularly the prevention and management of chronic disease.
 Food insecurity refers to going hungry, or being at risk of going hungry, because of the inability to afford food.
-As one of the nation's foremost experts on the health implications of food insecurity, Dr. Seligman uses a combination of community-based, clinic-based, and epidemiologic studies, she seeks to understand the tight connections between food insecurity and ill health, and to develop and test interventions designed to improve health by increasing food access and affordability.
+As one of the nation's foremost experts on the health implications of food insecurity, Dr. Seligman uses a combination of community-based, clinic-based, and epidemiologic studies to understand the tight connections between food insecurity and ill health, and to develop and test interventions designed to improve health by increasing food access and affordability.
 Her research has appeared in New England Journal of Medicine, Health Affairs, Archives of Internal Medicine, and Journal of Nutrition, among others.
-She regularly speaks about the public health implications of food insecurity to local, regional, and national audiences with an emphasis on bridging the public health, nutrition, and anti-hunger communities.
+She regularly speaks about the public health implications of food insecurity to local, regional, and national audiences.
 Her policy and advocacy expertise focus on federal nutrition programs (such as the Supplemental Nutrition Assistance Program, formerly known as Food Stamps), food affordability and access, and income-related drivers of food choice.

 Dr. Seligman completed her undergraduate studies at Williams College and received her MD degree from Baylor College of Medicine.
 She completed her internal medicine residency and a Masters of Advanced Studies in Clinical Research at UCSF.